-This is the character given by the Standard newspaper of the landlords, and in this consists the great difficulty with the and with the purchase and letting of estates in several different counties, and am at this time negotiating for the renewal of leases and letting of lands in Bedfordshire, Herts, and Essex.
-In the latter county, the tenant, who has occupied a farm of 500 acres for fourteen years, under a lease, and who has always spoken of his rent as somewhat high, and of his own farming as the best in his own neighbourhood, has now offered a considerable increase of rent (15 per cent.) for a new lease of fourteen years, and to covenant to underdrain two-thirds of the farm, the landlord finding drainingtiles, now acknowledging that the cultivation may be greatly improved, so as to meet the increase of rent.
+This is the character given by the Standard newspaper of the landlords, and in this consists the great difficulty with the farmers.
+I do not think that the farmers generally believe all that you have told them.
+I believe that farms let as high now as ever they did.
+There is something remarkable in this.
+Since the right hon.
+Baronet has proposed his measure, I have directed my attention to this point, because I conceive that it solves much of our difficulty.
+I have inquired of land agents, land proprietors. lawyers, &c., as to whether land has suffered any depreciation in value in consequence of the proposition on this subject made by the Government.
+Now, it is remarkable, that though silks have been rendered almost unsaleable, and though the proposed change has produced almost a paralysis in every trade touched, yet land is letting and selling for higher prices than ever.
+I will give you an example.
+I will mention a case, and I am at liberty to mention the name.
+The hon.
+Member for Somerset will corroborate what I am going to state.
+Mr. Gordon, a near neighbour of that hon.
+Member, has had sixty farms, and he made the tenants an offer that he would take their land off their hands on equitable terms at Lady-day; yesterday was the last day for giving notice of accepting his offer, and not one farmer proposed to do so.
+I think it is not very complimentary to the hon.
+Member for Somerset.
+Mr. Gordon is a near neighbour of his, and his tenants of course have been favoured to hear some of those eloquent addresses which the hon.
+Member has made in Somerset, wherein he has told them that land will not be worth cultivation at all, or, at least, that there will be such an avalanche of corn from the Continent and from America as will quite supersede the cultivation; and yet these farmers seem to have so little alarm that they are willing to hold their farms at their present rents.
+Let me read you, too, the account that is given me by a gentleman in the City, an eminent solicitor, whom I have known for some years, and who is largely interested in landed property:- and with the purchase and letting of estates in several different counties, and am at this time negotiating for the renewal of leases and letting of lands in Bedfordshire, Herts, and Essex.
+In the latter county, the tenant, who has occupied a farm of 500 acres for fourteen years, under a lease, and who has always spoken of his rent as somewhat high, and of his own farming as the best in his own neighbourhood, has now offered a considerable increase of rent (15 per cent.) for a new lease of fourteen years, and to covenant to underdrain two-thirds of the farm, the landlord finding drainingtiles; now acknowledging that the cultivation may be greatly improved, so as to meet the increase of rent.
 The farmer has another occupation, and is not, therefore, under any fear of being without a farm.
 He is a protectionist in words, and a supporter of Sir John Tyrell.
-Under the rumour that this farm might be given up, there were eight or ten most respectable applicants for it
+Under the rumour that this farm might be given up, there were eight or ten most respectable applicants for it.

-'I have for many years been connected with the management of landed property
+'I have for many years been connected with the management of landed property particularly as to underdraining.